Penrith, Cumbria: Administrative history

 In 1904, the urban district council bought a pair of large semi-detached houses at the corner of Corney Square and Portland Place, which had been built in 1791.
-They were converted into Penrith Town Hall, which opened in 1906.
+John Wordsworth, a cousin of the poet William (not to be confused with his brother John, the captain of the Earl of Abergavenny) had lived in one of them.
+They were converted (controversially) into Penrith Town Hall, which opened in 1906.
+Until 1992, the public library was also housed here as was the town's museum before the latter moved (in 1985) to the former Robinson's School.

 In the 1920s, Penrith Castle came into council possession, its grounds becoming a public park.
 Castle Hill (Tyne Close) Housing Estate was built nearby.
 Further council housing was built at Fair Hill and Castletown before the Second World War, and after the war at Scaws, Townhead and Pategill.
 The district was bordered on three sides by Penrith Rural District, the southern boundary marked by the River Eamont being with Westmorland.

 Penrith Urban District was abolished in 1974.
 The area became part of Eden District in the new county of Cumbria.
 No successor parish was created for the former urban district at the time of the 1974 reforms, and so it became an unparished area.
 It was therefore directly administered by Eden District Council, which based itself in the town, at both the old urban district council's headquarters at the Town Hall and the old rural district council's offices at Mansion House on Bishop Yards.
 A new civil parish of Penrith was subsequently established in 2015, with its parish council taking the name Penrith Town Council.

 Eden was abolished in 2023 when the new Westmorland and Furness Council was created, also taking over the functions of the abolished Cumbria County Council in the area.
 There were some protests at Penrith's inclusion in Westmorland and Furness rather than the new Cumberland unitary authority, on the basis that the town was historically part of the county of Cumberland rather than Westmorland.
 The Town Hall and Mansion House passed to the new Westmorland and Furness Council, and closed in 2024 when Voreda House opened.